 National Garden (or in Persian Baq-e-Meli) is maybe the second most famous of Tehran Attractions.
-Prior to construction of Azadi Tower, National Garden was the landmark of Tehran City.
-Although it was a military base at the beginning, now it’s a cultural center which connects museums, libraries and universities together.
+Before the construction of Azadi Tower, the National Garden was the landmark of Tehran City.
+Although it was a military base at the beginning, now it’s a cultural center that connects museums, libraries, and universities.

-follow this article from Iran Travel Guide Center to learn more about the National Garden’s Background and history.
+Follow this article from the Iran Travel Guide Center to learn more about the National Garden’s Background and history.

-Overlook of National Garden, One of Tehran Attractions
+Overlook of National Garden, One of Tehran’s Attractions

 Accessibility

-In order to get to National Garden, you can take either line 1 or line 2 of Tehran Metro and get off at Imam Khomeini station.
+To get to the National Garden, you can take either line 1 or line 2 of Tehran Metro and get off at Imam Khomeini station.

 Or you can take the bus to the Imam Khomeini Terminal and get off at the last stop.